 But if you think about it, it was a story about HR.
 It was a story about making hiring decisions.
 We've known for a long time that unstructured interviews, which are the most common way to make hiring decisions, are notoriously bad at telling you who is going to do well in the job.

 They don't have a lot of predictive power.
-Both biases can affect a decision, and also the noise.
+Both biases can affect a decision and also the noise.
 Biases, the classic experiment illustrates this: You can show people little thinly sliced clips of the first 15 seconds of job interviews and they're able to predict just from those first 15 seconds, to a surprising extent, how well those interviews went and who got the job.

 Which means that first impressions matter way too much.
 There's not much information in those first 15 seconds, but you do form a first impression [through] things like halo effects and affinity bias.
 This person looks the type, right?
-Even if you don't realize it, that can have a strong effect on your decisions and this can, of course, result in gender bias and racial bias in workplaces.
+Even if you don't realise it, that can have a strong effect on your decisions and this can, of course, result in gender bias and racial bias in workplaces.

 Noise can affect your decisions, too.
 Even before I read about this, I used to say this to my underwriting clients: Not only would two different people make different judgments about the same risk, the same person might make a different judgment depending on whether it was before lunch or after lunch.